Compute

 }

-4. View the snapshot creation progress of the cluster.
+4. View the snapshot creation progress in the third-party Elasticsearch cluster.

 • Run the following command to view information about all snapshots: